 What is hospice care?

 Patients under hospice care do not receive medical interventions designed to cure their illnesses.
-Instead, they choose pain relief, and emotional and spiritual support for themselves and loved ones.
+Instead, they receive pain relief, and emotional and spiritual support for themselves and loved ones.
 This enables the patient to live his/her last days as fully as possible, with the highest possible quality of life.
 Amy Tucci, president of the Hospice Foundation of America, puts it this way: “The goal is to help people die pain-free…with dignity and surrounded by family and friends.”

 According to the National Hospice and Palliative Care Organization, 1.6 million Medicare beneficiaries received hospice care in 2018.
 The average patient received hospice care for 93 days.
 The diagnoses of hospice patients that year were, in descending order: dementia (including Alzheimer’s and Parkinsons); respiratory illness; circulatory/cardiac disease; stroke; and cancer.
 Typically, the referral to hospice comes from the treating physician.